 Another exercise you can do once or twice an hour would be some simple range of motion exercises for the neck, shoulders, and upper back.
 Take

 some gentle deep breaths and imagine a balloon tied to the top of your head, allowing the head to feel lighter and the neck to stretch.
 In this relaxed position, gently roll your head clockwise and then counter clockwise.
 Follow this with some shoulder rolls, both forward and backwards, using deep breathing to engage your core to assure that you have good balance in your seated position.

-These little breaks for posture, flexibility, standing, and deep knee bends, not only help your circulation, but it can also increase your awareness and focus for work and help decrease your incidence of back pain.
+These little breaks for posture, flexibility, standing, and deep knee bends not only help your circulation but can also increase your awareness and focus for work and help decrease your incidence of back pain.

-The Proper Position of Computer Monitors and Keyboards
+The Proper Position of Computer Monitors & Keyboards

 The tools you use at work, such as the computer monitor, keyboard, or mouse, should be in a position in which you can sit and work in good

 balance.
-They should not be too low on your lap; they should not be too far forward where you have to reach them; overall they should be positioned to avoid straining.
+They should not be too low on your lap and should not be too far forward where you have to reach them; they should be positioned to avoid straining.

-In summary, although most of us will have an episode of back pain, many of us can take steps to help decrease the frequency or likelihood of having back pain at work.
-By making some relatively simple changes to our work environment, it is possible to decrease the incidence of work-related back pain.
+In summary, although most of us will have an episode of back pain, many of us can take steps to help decrease the frequency or likelihood of having back pain due to work.
+By making relatively simple changes to our work environment, it is possible to decrease the incidence of work-related back pain.